-- \ WASA Board policy calls for cash reserves equivalent to 180 days' operating and maintenance expenses, or approximately \$90 million in FY 2001.
-WASA consistently met this goal during FY 2001, and as projected, WASA's cash balances declined to \$123.2 million at the beginning of the year from \$156.6 million, reflecting financing of the District's share of the capital program with pay-as-you-go financing. - \ WASA Board policy requires senior debt service coverage of at least 140 percent, greater than the bond indenture requirement of 120 percent.
-WASA's senior debt service coverage in FY 2001 is projected at 238 percent, reflecting the Board's policy of gradual and predictable rate increases, lower than projected operating and capital spending, and contributions to the rate stabilization fund.
+- WASA Board policy calls for cash reserves equivalent to 180 days' operating and maintenance expenses, or approximately \$90 million in FY 2001.
+WASA consistently met this goal during FY 2001, and as projected, WASA's cash balances declined to \$123.2 million at the beginning of the year from \$156.6 million, reflecting financing of the District ratepayers' share of the capital program with pay-as-you-go financing. - WASA Board policy requires senior debt service coverage of at least 140 percent, greater than the bond indenture requirement of 120 percent.
+WASA's senior debt service coverage in FY 2001 was 238 percent, reflecting the Board's policy of gradual and predictable rate increases, lower than projected operating and capital spending, and contributions to the rate stabilization fund.
 Senior debt service coverage will decline to the Board's 140 percent policy level as capital spending and related debt issuance increase.
-Subordinate debt service coverage (subordinate debt service includes WASA's share of District of Columbia general obligation debt, Little Seneca Reservoir debt, and Jennings Randolph Reservoir debt) in FY 2001 is projected at 200 percent.
-WASA is required to have 100 percent coverage of subordinate debt service. - \ WASA adopted a series of multi-year rate increases in January 2000 to pay for future debt service associated with WASA's \$1.6 billion capital program.
-These rate increases totaled 4.8 percent and 4.9 percent in April 2000 and April 2001 respectively, and have been implemented.
-In conjunction with this year's budget review process, the Board is considering proposed rate increases of 5.0 percent in both April 2002 and April 2003.
-Proposed rate increases are consistent with the Board's rate-setting policies: 1) rate increases should be gradual and predictable; and 2) rate increases should be based on the actual cost to provide services to customers. - \ Consistent with Board policy described above, WASA contributed an additional \$3.0 million to the rate stabilization fund at the end of FY 2001.
+Subordinate debt service coverage (subordinate debt service includes WASA's share of District of Columbia general obligation debt, Little Seneca Reservoir debt, and Jennings Randolph Reservoir debt) in FY 2001 was 200 percent.
+WASA is required to have 100 percent coverage of subordinate debt service. - WASA adopted a series of multi-year rate increases in January 2000 to pay for future debt service associated with WASA's \$1.6 billion capital program.
+Rate increases of 4.8 percent and 4.9 percent were implemented in April 2000 and April 2001 respectively.
+In conjunction with this year's budget review process, the Board adopted a series of rates and fee changes (described in more detail later in this document) that continue the Board's commitment to its rate-setting policies: 1) rate increases should be gradual and predictable; and 2) rate increases should be based on the actual cost to provide services to customers. - Consistent with Board policy described above, WASA contributed an additional \$3.0 million to the rate stabilization fund at the end of FY 2001.
 Combined with the \$3.5 million contributed in FY 2000, the rate stabilization fund balance totals \$6.5 million and will be used to smooth out projected rate increases, helping to avoid one-time spikes.